caronc/apprise-api/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/caronc/apprise.svg?style=flat-square)](https://hub.docker.com/r/caronc/apprise)

 ## Screenshots
-There is a small built-in *Configuration Manager* that can be optionally accessed through your web browser accessible via `/cfg/{KEY}`:<br/>
+There is a small built-in *Configuration Manager* that can be optionally accessed through your web browser allowing you to create and save as many configurations as you'd like.
+Each configuration is differentiated by a unique `{KEY}` that you decide on:<br/>
 ![Screenshot of GUI - Using Keys](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-1.png)<br/>

-Below is a screenshot of how you can set either a series of URL's to your `{KEY}`, or set your YAML and/or TEXT configuration below.
+Below is a screenshot of how you can assign your Apprise URLs to your `{KEY}`.
+You can define both TEXT or YAML [Apprise configurations](https://github.com/caronc/apprise/wiki/config).<br/>
 ![Screenshot of GUI - Configuration](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-2.png)

-Once you've saved your configuration, you'll be able to use the *Notification* tab to send to messages to one or more of the services defined in your configuration.
+Once you've saved your configuration, you'll be able to use the *Notification* tab to send you're messages to one or more of the services you defined in your configuration.
 You can use the tag `all` to notify all of your services regardless of what tag had otherwise been assigned to them.
 ![Screenshot of GUI - Notifications](https://raw.githubusercontent.com/caronc/apprise-api/master/Screenshot-3.png)

-At the end of the day, the GUI just simply offers a user friendly interface to the API developers can directly interface with if they wish to.
+At the end of the day, the GUI just simply offers a user friendly interface to the same API developers can directly interface with if they wish to.

 ## Installation
 The following options should allow you to access the API at: `http://localhost:8000/` from your browser.

-Using [dockerhub](https://hub.docker.com/r/caronc/apprise), you can do the following:
+Using [dockerhub](https://hub.docker.com/r/caronc/apprise) you can do the following:
 ```bash
 # Retrieve container
 docker pull caronc/apprise:latest